constraintAutomaton/Traveling-with-a-Map/content/approaches.md

 ## Prunning

-Our link prunning method follows the reacheability criteria method.
+Our link prunning method follows the reacheability criteria approach we denote it $$c_{shapeIndex}$$.
-We call our criteria `c_{shapeIndex}`.
-The criteria can be divided into three aspect in relation to which kind of iri it search to dereference;
+This criteria can be divided into three aspect;
-the discovery of shape indexes, the discovery of documents respecting the

-shape index and the rejection of documents not following the condition of the index.
+the discovery of shape indexes, the discovery of documents respecting the shape index and the rejection of documents not following the condition of the index.
-In our context we chain multiple reachability criteria together, we define this chain `C ->`.

 ### Shape index discovery
-The discovery of the shape index is a crutial aspect of our approach.
+The discovery of the shape index is a crucial aspect of our approach.
-Indeed in
+Indeed given the descentralized environment context an engine cannot assume the location of information that could be exploited to improve it's query processing.
+In a LDSE the situation is a bit different because there are some assumption that can be made.
+For exemple the [type index specification](https://solid.github.io/type-indexes/) specify that the type index has to be inside a <q>WebID Profile Document<\q> which solve partially the problem, because we cannot know the location of the WebID a priori hence the information might be not reachable or reacable at a time where the impact is reduced.
+We propose another approach which is to exploit

+the system is operating in a decentralized environment where the location of user information is not enforced there could be information exploitable for faster query processing not reachable given engine policy.
+To solve this problem we propose two approach, the first one is to include a triple in each file refering to a shape index maintain by a user.

 ### Query pushdown and shape-query aligment